gnu-octave/octave-buildbot/test/README.md

 # octave-buildbot-test

-With `docker-compose` installed run
+With Docker and `docker-compose` installed run

     docker-compose up

-If the commands succeed, you can see the Buildbot Master at http://localhost:8010/ and the data is served at http://localhost:8000/ in your local browser with the Worker connected.
+If the commands succeed, you can see the Buildbot Master at http://localhost:8010/ and the data is served at http://localhost:8000/ in your local browser with a Buildbot Worker connected.

-If `docker-compose` is not available, on CentOS 8 there is `podman` for example, an equivalent BASH script `test_setup.sh` creates the same setup.
+If `docker-compose` is not available, an equivalent BASH script `container-compose.sh` creates the same setup supporting both Docker and Podman.

-    ./test_setup.sh up
+    ./container-compose.sh up

 To uninstall the example, type one of: